cy623/R2LP/README.md

 Run pipeline
 --------
-1. You can run RoGNN by the script:
+1. You can run R2LP by the script:
 ```
-python RoGNN/train.py --dataset cora
+python R2LP/train.py --dataset cora
 ```
 2. For more experiments running details, you can ref the running .sh by the script:
 ```
-sh RoGNN/run.sh
+sh R2LP/run.sh
 ```